SAP/openui5-docs/docs/Create_a_Northwind_Destination_3a16c7a.md

 ## Create a Northwind Destination

-Configure a destination in the SAP Cloud Platform Cockpit in order to bypass the same-origin policy of the browser.
+Configure a destination in the SAP BTP Cockpit in order to bypass the same-origin policy of the browser.

 > Note:
-> SAP Web IDE is no longer available via SAP Cloud Platform trial accounts.
-Any references to SAP Web IDE in this documentation are only relevant for you if you have access to SAP Web IDE through a productive SAP Cloud Platform account.
+> SAP Web IDE is no longer available via SAP Business Technology Platform trial accounts.
+Any references to SAP Web IDE in this documentation are only relevant for you if you have access to SAP Web IDE through a productive SAP BTP account.
 Please consider SAP Business Application Studio as an alternative.
 See [App Development Using SAP Business Application Studio](App_Development_Using_SAP_Business_Application_Studio_6bbad66.md).
 >
 >